NazWaz/Hangman/README.md

 - The first line of code was important as a hashtag `#` is used to indicate that it is not part of the code and is instead a comment.
 However, in VS Code specifically, the `# %%` has a special feature where it creates a magic cell.
 Essentially this allows the block of code following it to be run independently instead of running the full code, making the process much easier.
 Of course comments were added to the code also to help keep track.

-- The second line of code was also important for a later function.
-Though it was not used in this block with the list, the `import` function was used to import one of Python's built-in modules, the random module.
+- The second line of code was also important for later.
+Though it was not used in this block with the list, the `import` statement was used to import one of Python's built-in modules, the random module.

 ![](Documentation/2/2.png)